 EU AI Act Fines and Enforcement: What's at Stake

-The EU AI Act is not a guidelines document.
-It is a regulation with binding legal force across all 27 EU member states, backed by a penalty regime that rivals (and in some cases exceeds) the GDPR's.
-Organisations that treat compliance as optional are exposing themselves to fines that can reach 35 million EUR or 7% of annual worldwide turnover, whichever is higher.
+Let us be blunt about what this is.
+The EU AI Act is not a set of friendly guidelines you can get to next quarter.
+It is a regulation with binding legal force across all 27 EU member states, and it carries a penalty regime that rivals the GDPR's and in some places goes further.
+Treat compliance as optional and you are betting the company on it.
+The fines reach 35 million EUR or 7% of annual worldwide turnover, whichever is higher.

-This article breaks down the penalty structure, explains how enforcement will work, and outlines the concrete steps you can take to reduce your exposure before the August 2, 2026 enforcement deadline.
+Here is what we will walk you through: the full penalty structure, how enforcement actually works on the ground, and the concrete moves you can make to shrink your exposure before the August 2, 2026 deadline lands.

 The Three-Tier Penalty Structure